acdoussan/docker-migrate/README.md

 multiple times.

 # Podman

+NOTE: This is untested, but I have left it in based off of the docker-volumes.sh script

 To use [Podman](https://podman.io) instead of Docker, prepend `DOCKER=podman` to the command line to set the `DOCKER` environment variable.